Format an External Hard Drive Without Losing Data [2024]

 Way 1.
 Format an External Hard Drive via Qiling Disk Master

-Qiling Disk Master is an all-in-one disk manager.
-It grants users the ability to seamlessly control their hard drives and partitions, rendering it an indispensable asset in the digital realm.
-Compared to other methods of formatting an external hard drive, Qiling Disk Master boasts several significant advantages.
-Its intuitive interface and step-by-step guidance make the software accessible to users of all levels.
+Qiling Disk Master is an all-in-one disk manager that allows users to easily control their hard drives and partitions, making it a valuable asset in the digital world.
+Unlike other methods of formatting an external hard drive, Qiling Disk Master offers several advantages, including an intuitive interface and step-by-step guidance that makes it accessible to users of all levels.

 Step 1.
 Launch Qiling Disk Master, right-click the partition on your external hard drive/USB/SD card which you want to format and choose the "Format" option.